 space frame cars may be eligible for the series but must retain at least the original roof, A, B and C pillar from the original production car used.

-“Partial” space frame cars may be eligible for Classes H1 & H2, subject to the requirements of Technical Regulations 11.2.2f. ii. and 11.2.2f.iii.

 Competitors wishing to run either a Fully, or Part space frame car must submit a written specification of the car to the Championship Organisers.
 This specification will be made available to the eligibility scrutineers for pre-and post-event checks.
 The specification must be submitted by the Competitor at the time of registration for the Championship.
 A Registration will not be accepted without submission of the relevant details.

 Space frame cars will be approved each season on an individual vehicle basis by the Championship Organisers and the car must not deviate from the submitted specification unless such changes are approved by the Championship Organisers.
 Space Frame cars need to have been built before 2011.
 RSR Escorts are not permitted.